leonardoampuero/smartXmlAnalyzer/README.md

 Smart XML Analyzer

-To execute the predefined scripts run
+To execute the predefined scripts run (X= 1, 2, 3, 4)

->npm run start-test1
->npm run start-test2
->npm run start-test3
->npm run start-test4
+>npm run start-testX

 If you want to pass file path by parameters, run